 Three stages from recruiter call to offer decision.
+Timeline: 3 to 5 weeks.

 Initial conversation about your experience and interest in Airbnb.
 The recruiter evaluates your background with data platforms, pipeline orchestration, and experimentation infrastructure.
-Airbnb has one of the strongest data cultures in tech, so they look for candidates who understand how data drives product decisions and can articulate the role of data engineering in enabling that.
+Airbnb has one of the strongest data cultures in tech, so they look for candidates who understand how data drives product decisions and can articulate the role of data engineering in enabling that culture.

 SQL problems set in a marketplace context: bookings, listings, reviews, search interactions.
 Airbnb phone screens test aggregation, window functions, and multi-step analytical queries.
 The interviewer evaluates clarity of thought and how you handle ambiguity in problem definitions.
 You may need to ask clarifying questions about business logic before writing queries.